-If the above has flustered you with the many different aspects of motorsport loans to consider, fear not.
+If the above has flustered you with the many different aspects of motorsport financing to consider, fear not.
 There are some simple steps to comparing and choosing the right loan for you:

 The cheapest option may not always be the right one for you, so carefully consider your needs and check that the loan you’re looking at meets them, before signing anything.

 A motorsport loan is a loan to help you buy a motorsport vehicle, such as a snowmobile, ATV or boat, and is often secured against the vehicle being purchased.

 The only real difference between an auto loan and a motorsport loan is the potential difference in terms and availability.
 In structure and design, they are much the same, but as motorsport vehicles are less common than cars, finding a motorsport loan may be harder and cost more.

 There are a few different types of provider of motorsport loans: banks and other traditional financial institutions; manufacturers of specific motorsport vehicles; and third party financing companies.